Private Internet Access (PIA) is a Virtual Private Network (VPN) provider that was founded in the United States in 2010.

 We perform all of our VPN speed tests using a Windows machine based in the United States, which is connected to a gigabit Ethernet connection.
 We perform all tests using the provider’s Windows app, connecting via OpenVPN over UDP.

-PIA’s average protected connection speeds measured in at 78.89 Mbps during testing, which should easily be able to handle just about any online activity you can throw at it.
+PIA’s average protected connection speeds measured at 68.2 Mbps during testing, which should easily be able to handle just about any online activity you can throw at it.

 Private Internet Access offers an excellent value.
 Its 1-month subscription is priced more reasonably than that of many VPNs, and its 1-year and 2-year options continue the bargain pricing.